News

 After an intense and rewarding 2025, we are entering a new phase, one where many of our ambitions are becoming tangible.

-2026 will be a year of momentum, consolidation, and bold steps forward, reflecting the mindset of all our talented colleagues on campus!
+2026 will be a year of bold steps forward together with our consortium members, reflecting the mindset of all our talented colleagues on campus!

 This year marks a symbolic milestone with the graduation ceremony of our very first cohort of EURECOM Engineer Degree graduates on March 13.
 This moment will both be a source of pride and a strong validation of our academic vision.
 I am confident that the technical expertise, international exposure, and human values they have gained at EURECOM set them up optimally to build impactful careers, and, hopefully, to change the world even if just a little.